HwWobbe/TW5.github.io/README.md

 * try following hints at ... https://github.com/danielo515/TW5-auto-publish2gh-pages
 <hr>

-* extend the current NamesPolicy to clarify the use of two character sumbolStrings to increase informationDensity
+* extend the current NamesPolicy to clarify the use of two character symbolStrings to increase informationDensity
 <hr>

 * Found a file, but its "too big ( @4.5 mB ) to be shown, just now".
 Subsequent Delete attempts failed, until being followed by a Commit.